AhmedSaeed456/ITI-js-project/README.md

   - Login constraints<br>
   - User can browse this site without login but to add products..he must login<br>
   - Carousel slider with lift & right arrows<br>
-  - Detect the number of items to buy, and add, or remove from Cart sidebar
+  - Detect the number of items to buy, and add, or remove from Cart sidebar<br>
-  - A very joyful UI experience
+  - A very joyful UI experience<br>
-  - Animation of airpods, and airpods max
+  - Animation of airpods, and airpods max<br>
-  - buttons to make your experience easier
+  - buttons to make your experience easier<br>
+  - login saved,when open site again<br>

 <h1>note : If you want to run this project, use live server</h1>
 <h1>We used cookie to store any data here, so if you get any problem,please clear cookie and try agin</h1>